← Articles

 • Exclusions for “consequential damages” (lost profits, business interruption)

-• Carve-outs that remove the cap (often for confidentiality, data issues, IP, or gross negligence)
+• Carve-outs that remove the cap (often confidentiality, data/security, IP, gross negligence)

 3) Warranties and performance guarantees